verekia/initializr/README.md

 http://jverrecchia-initializr.appspot.com/builder?mode=boilerplate

-You can still display the content before dosnloading it with the print parameter:
+You can still display the content before downloading it with the print parameter:

 http://jverrecchia-initializr.appspot.com/builder?mode=boilerplate&print